hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 The [Profiles and Extensions](profiles-and-extensions.html) page lists the AU PS profiles and extensions defined for this implementation guide.
 An AU PS profile [StructureDefinition](http://hl7.org/fhir/R4/structuredefinition.html) defines the minimum elements, extensions, vocabularies and value sets that **SHALL** be present and constrains the way elements are used when conforming to the profile.

 AU PS profile elements include mandatory and *Must Support* requirements.
 [Mandatory elements](#mandatory-elements) are required and have a minimum cardinality of 1 (min=1).
 [Must Support](#must-support-and-obligation) elements have defined conformance obligations in AU PS.

+#### AU PS Actors
+The [Actor Definitions](actors.html) page lists the AU PS actors defined for this implementation guide and the requirements for implementing that actor.
+An AU PS profile [StructureDefinition](http://hl7.org/fhir/R4/structuredefinition.html) defines the obligations for an AU PS actor when implementing that profile.

 ### Mandatory Elements
 Mandatory elements are elements with minimum cardinality > 0.
 When an element is mandatory, the data is expected to always be present.
 Very rarely, it may not be, and in this circumstance the requirements defined by AU Core for [Missing Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-data) **SHALL** be applied.